seeing-things/point/README.md

 [![Build Status](https://travis-ci.com/seeing-things/point.svg?branch=master)](https://travis-ci.com/seeing-things/point)

 Point implements interfaces to telescope mounts.
 It currently supports two mount types: Celestron NexStar and Losmandy Gemini 2.
-This package requires Python 3.
+This package requires Python 3 (3.6 or newer).
 Python 2 is not supported.

 Class `NexStar` wraps the serial commands supported by the Celestron NexStar telescope hand controllers.
 All of the commands in [this document](http://www.nexstarsite.com/download/manuals/NexStarCommunicationProtocolV1.2.zip) are supported.
 See the comments in the source code for information on each function.
 This project has been tested by the author with a Celestron NexStar 130 SLT.